Charles River Labs quarterly profit beats estimates

-Contract medical researcher Charles River Laboratories International Inc (CRL.N) reported a better-than-expected quarterly profit, following the lead of rival Covance Inc CVD.N, as drug companies increasingly outsource research.
+July 31 Contract medical researcher Charles River Laboratories International Inc reported a better-than-expected quarterly profit, following the lead of rival Covance Inc, as drug companies increasingly outsource research.

 Net income from continuing operations was $28.6 million, or 58 cents per share, down from $30.5 million, 63 cents per share, a year earlier.